 With the massive growth of mobile solutions and cloud services, microservices serve as a useful strategic tool for software developers.
 Developers are increasingly adopting microservices architecture over traditional monolithic development to speed up their development process and boost agility.

-This article provides an overview of what microservices are and how it benefits the software industry as well as businesses.
+This article provides an overview of what microservices are and how they benefit the software industry as well as businesses.

 What is Microservices Architecture?